 The hotel owner was so friendly and helpful when we inquired about restaurants in the area.
 I don’t think I have ever received such detailed directions!
 She even wrote notes on a map for us and gave us all kinds of tips to get around.
 We left there fully equipped to navigate the beach areas for potential restaurant options for dinner.

-We looked into the casual beach eateries she suggested and then drove around Southampton where we just had to do some house stalking!
+Listening to her suggestions, we looked into the casual beach eateries and then drove around Southampton where we just had to do some house stalking!

 Of course, most of the homes were hidden behind hedges and large fences.

-This is just what you would expect from the Hamptons…
+Isn’t this just what you would expect from the Hamptons?…

 Where’s Jerry Seinfeld?…